 - Title and Description (content that will be visible in the front-end of your store) can be edited using their respective fields.

-PayPal Email field is an important field, where you enter the email account that you have set up to receive payments through PayPal.
+PayPal Email field is an important one, where you enter the email account that you have set up to receive payments through PayPal.

 If this email id is not correct, you may not be able to receive payments.